deriv-com/deriv-app/end-to-end-test/README.md

 `npx playwright test` to start the tests to run.
 (You also can pass `--debug` option to this command to it to run them in headless browser and check them visually separated by different browsers eg. Chromium, Firefox or Edge)

+`npm run test:e2e` to run the tests from within the root `directory`.

+`npm run test:e2e-dev` to run the tests from within the root `directory` with trace enabled and show the test report.

 ## Project structure

 ### `.env` file